nuodb/nuodb-helm-charts/stable/README.md

 # Getting Started with Helm

-This section will walk you through getting both Helm client and the Tiller server up and running in your environment.
+This section will walk you through getting the Helm client installed in your environment.
 If using Red Hat OpenShift, this page assumes that you already have the OpenShift `oc` client program installed locally and that you are logged into your OpenShift instance.

 There are sub-charts in subdirectories included in this distribution.
 Instructions provided on this page are for initial configuration of Helm and Tiller, in some cases, required security settings.
 Sub-charts pages include instructions for deploying each required NuoDB component.